 We’ll focus on the most reliable method that instantly hides (or reveals) the QuickType suggestions.
 In order to try it out yourself, you’ll want to be somewhere that the iOS keyboard is visible and QuickType suggestions are offered, which should be just about any text entry box.

-Instantly Hide the QuickType Bar from the Keyboard in iOS
+Instantly Hide the QuickType Bar from the Keyboard on iPhone or iPad

 - Tap and hold directly on the QuickType bar, you can tap and hold on the bar itself or a word, it doesn’t matter, then while still holding, drag down your finger to hide the QuickType bar